m4ttsch/omscs-notes-notes/computer-networks/autonomous-system-relationships-and-interdomain-routing.md

 In this topic, we will talk about the prevalent forms of business relationships between autonomous systems:

-1. **Provider-Customer relationship (or transit).** This relationship is based on a financial settlement which determines how much the customer will pay the provider, so the provider forwards the customer’s traffic to destinations found in the provider’s routing table (including the opposite direction of the traffic as well).
+1. **Provider-Customer relationship (or transit).** This relationship is based on a financial settlement which determines how much the customer will pay the provider, so the provider forwards the customer's traffic to destinations found in the provider's routing table (including the opposite direction of the traffic as well).

-2. **Peering relationship.** In a peering relationship, two ASes share access to a subset of each other’s routing tables.
+2. **Peering relationship.** In a peering relationship, two ASes share access to a subset of each other's routing tables.
 The routes that are shared between two peers are often restricted to the respective customers of each one.
 The agreement holds provided that the traffic exchanged between the two peers is not highly asymmetric.
 Peering relationships are formed between Tier-1 ISPs but also between smaller ISPs.
 In the case of Tier-1 ISPs, the two peers need to be of similar size and handle similar amounts of traffic.
 Otherwise, the larger ISP would lack the incentive to enter a peering relationship with a smaller size ISP.
-In the case of peering between two smaller size ISPs, the incentive they both have is to save the money they would pay their providers by directly forwarding to each other their traffic, provided that there is a significant amount of traffic that is destined for each other (or each other’s customers).
+In the case of peering between two smaller size ISPs, the incentive they both have is to save the money they would pay their providers by directly forwarding to each other their traffic, provided that there is a significant amount of traffic that is destined for each other (or each other's customers).

 ![](https://assets.omscs.io/notes/0081.png)

 **How do providers charge customers?**

-While peering allows networks to get their traffic forwarded without cost, provider ASes have a financial incentive to forward as much of their customers’ traffic as possible.
-One major factor that determines a provider’s revenue is the data rate of an interconnection.
+While peering allows networks to get their traffic forwarded without cost, provider ASes have a financial incentive to forward as much of their customers' traffic as possible.
+One major factor that determines a provider's revenue is the data rate of an interconnection.
 A provider usually charges in one of two ways:

 1. Based on a fixed price given that the bandwidth used is within a predefined range.

 2. Based on the bandwidth used.
 The bandwidth usage is calculated based on periodic measurements, e.g., on five min intervals.
 The provider then charges by taking the 95th percentile of the distribution of the measurements.

 Sometimes in practice, we observe complex routing policies.
-In some cases, the driving force behind these policies is to increase the amount of traffic from a customer to its provider, and therefore increase the providers’ revenue.
+In some cases, the driving force behind these policies is to increase the amount of traffic from a customer to its provider, and therefore increase the providers' revenue.

 ## BGP Routing Policies: Importing and Exporting Routes

 In the previous topic, we talked about AS business relationships.
-AS business relationships drive an AS’ routing policies and influence which routes an AS needs to import or export.
+AS business relationships drive an AS' routing policies and influence which routes an AS needs to import or export.
 In this topic, we will talk about why it matters which routes an AS imports/exports.

 ![](https://assets.omscs.io/notes/0082.png)